Undoubtedly, one of the best feelings is buying something on Amazon that sharply undercuts what you’d typically pay in a drugstore or supermarket.

 P.S.
 Anyone have the Amazon credit card?
 I know it gives you an automatic 5% back.
 Thoughts?

-The young woman's money guide to all the things you're too embarrassed to ask your friends.
+The young woman's money guide for all the things you're too embarrassed to ask your friends.
 Build the life you thought you were too broke to afford through managing your spending habits, travel hacking, and simple, smart investing.

 Full-time Brand marketer at Southwest Airlines, part-time Yoga Sculpt teacher, occasional Waffle House Model and reformed materialist.